Authorization of New Funding

 Funding for RODs will be provided through grants, with a minimum state share of 40 percent for eligible project costs.
 DOE has accepted applications for the initial round of funding for the program.
 Only projects that are 100 percent eligible for state support and included in one of at least three prioritization “levels” are being considered by DOE, although districts may request debt service aid for other projects.
 For more information, click here.

-The legislation has other key elements.
-It directs the SDA, in consultation with the State Comptroller, to cause an audit to be conducted of any school facilities project that has a state share exceeding $10 million.
+The legislation also directed the SDA, in consultation with the State Comptroller, to cause an audit to be conducted of any school facilities project that has a state share exceeding $10 million.

 SDA Project Accomplishments

-Overall, as of September 21, 2009, the SDA has completed 613 projects in SDA Districts, including 99 major projects: 50 new schools; 44 extensive additions, renovations and/or rehabilitations; and five demonstration projects.
+Overall, as of June 1, 2013, the SDA had completed 702 projects in SDA Districts, including 133 major projects including: 59 new schools; 42 extensive additions, renovations and/or rehabilitations;26 other major projects and 6 demonstration projects.
 Demonstration projects, funded by the SDA, and under its oversight, are managed by a municipal redevelopment entity and redeveloper and are designed to be the cornerstone of revitalization efforts.
-The total also includes 21 other rehabilitation projects, 354 health and safety projects and 139 grant projects managed by SDA Districts.
+The total also includes 354 health and safety projects, 67 emergent projects, and 148 grant projects managed by SDA Districts.
 Click the following links to see the lists of completed projects and active construction projects.

 Origins of the School Construction Program